 | Home > Diagnosis Development > Glossary of Terms

-Nursing diagnosis is a clinical judgment about actual or potential individual, family, or community responses to health problems/life processes.
+Nursing diagnosis is a clinical judgment about actual or potential individual, family, group or community responses to health conditions / life processes.
 A nursing diagnosis provides the basis for selection of nursing interventions to achieve outcomes for which the nurse has accountability.

 Actual Nursing Diagnosis

 A clinical judgment about human experience/responses to health conditions/life processes that exist in an individual, family, or community.